 Who Can Apply?

 There are many individuals with different medical conditions who may apply.
 Some medical conditions may be visible and some may not be visible.
 Keep in mind that not all medical conditions will be on the list of qualifying conditions.
-If you have a medical condition that is not on the list but believes you would benefit from a parking permit, talk to your doctor.
+If you have a medical condition that is not on the list but believe you would benefit from a Florida disabled parking permit, talk to your doctor.
 They may be able to fill out an application for your disability.

 Some of the things that would allow a person to apply for a parking permit would be